There might be a question of who is running the ship, but there's no longer speculation over who will be taking snaps from center for now.

 That doesn't mean it's going to work.
 "Shutdown Corner" writer Anwar Richardson already has inked the Smith-Sanchez-Rex Ryan imbroglio as one of his top 10 brewing controversies for this season.
 And what happens if Smith struggles out of the gate — do they ever go back to Sanchez?
 That's a bad idea, per former Jet LaDainian Tomlinson.

 It's possible Sanchez's days with the Jets are, in effect, done.
-He's really only on the roster now because the team would take a significant financial hit if he was cut.
+He's really only on the roster now because the team would take a significant financial hit if he was cut that does them no benefit.
 The other options?
 Matt Simms, who barely played college football, or the recently signed Brady Quinn.
 Hooray.

 Let's give the Jets the benefit of the doubt for a moment.
 Maybe Smith is the next in a growing line of rookie quarterbacks who stun opponents and observers with his poise and performance.
 Maybe he's the long-term answer the team has sought at the position since, well, forever.